rubichandrap/territory-of-indonesia/README.md

 - Coordinates used for making a polygon of boundaries in 3rd party application such Google Maps.

 ## Why there are interface files
-I hope, these interfaces can help you when you have to Marshaling these jsons, into a struct or another data typed collections.
+I hope, these interfaces can help when you have to Marshaling these jsons, into a struct or another data typed collections.